opscode-cookbooks/python/README.md

 - :install: Install a pip package - if version is provided, install that specific version (default)
 - :upgrade: Upgrade a pip package - if version is provided, upgrade to that specific version
 - :remove: Remove a pip package
-- :user: User to run pip as, for using with virtualenv
-- :group: Group to run pip as, for using with virtualenv
 - :purge: Purge a pip package (this usually entails removing configuration files as well as the package itself).
 With pip packages this behaves the same as `:remove`

 # Attribute Parameters